 One possibility might lie in examining repetitive conversions, though these are not all that common.
 They do occur, though, and each should cause at least a moment’s hesitation in the believer before complete acceptance.
 I have known persons of deep and sincere faith whose understandings deepen through the years, who regard each new insight as the final truth and dismiss all old ones as error despite their total prior commitment.
 These successive revolutions each reorient the believer’s understandings; in the face of the conversion, it probably asking too much of the believer to compare this thrilling catharsis to earlier ones.
 She also now faces the daunting task of reaching out beyond her private experience to communicate what she sees as a vital universal truth claim, a hopeless task.

-The warrant must surely be correspondence, not coherence, and the communicant must claim to be offering to her listeners not a private truth but a crucially important public one.
+The warrant must surely be correspondence, not coherence, and the communicant must claim to be offering to her listeners not a private truth built upon her own beliefs but a crucially important public one founded upon public warrants.
 To what proof of correspondence does she appeal and how can she justify that claim?